 Awaken: Essential Jewish Mindfulness

-Rebecca is a meditation teacher, artist, and Jewish educator.
-She has sat intensive retreats in the US and abroad for over a decade, and has trained with Mindful Schools and the Engaged Mindfulness Institute.
-She has led groups and retreats with Or HaLev, Awakened Heart Project, Orot, Wilderness Torah, Pardes, and Mindful Life Project.
+Rebecca is Core Faculty at IJS, a meditation teacher, artist, and Jewish educator.
+A devoted contemplative practitioner, she has led groups and taught classes and retreats with Or HaLev, Awakened Heart Project, Orot, Wilderness Torah, Pardes, and Stanford School of Medicine.
 She was previously the Director of Student Health & Well-being at Stanford University’s Hillel, and co-authored the Mahloket Matters Schools Curriculum with the Pardes Center for Jewish Educators.
-She is a student rabbi at ALEPH, Rebecca is passionate about integrating ancestral wisdom traditions with innovative approaches to personal and collective healing and liberation.
+A student rabbi at ALEPH, Rebecca is passionate about integrating ancestral wisdom traditions with innovative approaches to personal and collective healing and liberation.
 She teaches Jewish spirituality as an embodied, holistic, and accessible path, with relevant and timely wisdom for all.

 About the Institute for Jewish Spirituality